Black Eyed Peas: 2009–2011: The E.N.D, The Beginning and hiatus

 On July 30, 2009, Billboard announced that the Black Eyed Peas set a record for the longest successive No. 1 chart run by a duo or group in the Billboard Hot 100's history.
-"I Gotta Feeling" hit its fifth consecutive week at No. 1, following 12 weeks at the top by the Peas' "Boom Boom Pow"; Boyz II Men reigned on the chart for two 16-week runs in the mid-'90s.
+"I Gotta Feeling" hit its fifth consecutive week at No. 1, following 12 weeks at the top by the Peas' "Boom Boom Pow".
 "Meet Me Halfway" was released as the third single from the album in September 2009.
-The single reached number one in the UK and Australia, making it their third chart topper from The E.N.D in both countries.
-It also peaked at seven on the U.S. Billboard Hot 100, making it the group's third top-10 single from The E.N.D.
-"Imma Be" was released as the fourth single in the U.S. on December 15, 2009, reaching number one on the Billboard Hot 100 for two weeks, becoming the group's third number one single on that chart.
-Heavy airplay in Canada caused "Imma Be" to reach number 5 on the Canadian Hot 100, their fourth consecutive top-five hit from the album.
-"Rock That Body" was then released as the fifth single, and has so far reached number nine on the Billboard Hot 100.
+The single reached number one in the UK and Australia.
+It also peaked at seven on the U.S. Billboard Hot 100.
+"Imma Be" was released as the fourth single in the U.S. on December 15, 2009, reaching number one on the Billboard Hot 100 for two weeks.
+"Imma Be" to reached number 5 on the Canadian Hot 100.
+"Rock That Body" was then released as the fifth single, and reached number nine on the Billboard Hot 100.

-In September 2009, the group embarked on The E.N.D World Tour, visiting Japan, Thailand, Malaysia, Australia, and New Zealand.
+In September 2009, the group embarked on The E.N.D World Tour.
+On September 8, 2009, the group performed live for Oprah Winfrey's 24th Season Kickoff Party, on Michigan Avenue in Chicago.
+An estimated 21,000 dancers in the streets performed a flash mob to the live performance of "I Gotta Feeling".
+The group performed at the American Music Awards of 2009 with the songs "Meet Me Halfway" and "Boom Boom Pow".
+They also won 2 out of 3 categories in which they were nominated; Favorite Rock/Pop Group & Favorite R&B/Soul Group.
 In October 2009, they also were the opening acts for 5 concerts of the U2 360° Tour North America leg.
 The group performed at the Grammys on January 31, 2010.
 They performed a mash-up of "Imma Be"/"I Gotta Feeling".
 They won three awards out of the six nominations, including Best Pop Vocal Album for The E.N.D., Best Pop Vocal Performance by a Group for "I Gotta Feeling", and Best Short Form Video for "Boom Boom Pow".

-On July 27, 2010, the Black Eyed Peas released a remix album: The E.N.D.
-Summer 2010 Canadian Invasion Tour: Remix Collection.
-It was released on iTunes in Canada only, during the Canadian leg of The E.N.D World Tour.
-It mostly features remixes of the singles taken from The E.N.D.
-It also features a remix of "Let's Get It Started" taken from Elephunk; the remix was also a bonus track on the deluxe edition of The E.N.D.